How to Live Frugally on One Income in 2022

 - Answering surveys to help brands improve their products

-Do these mindless, often effortless tasks and you would be earning gift cards that’ll get you branded coffee for zero dollars.
+Do these mindless, often effortless tasks and you canbe earning gift cards that’ll get you branded coffee for zero dollars.

-11. Save up to 15% on regular purchases through Amazon Subscribe and Save
+- Save up to 15 percent on regular purchases through Amazon Subscribe and Save

-We all know the old trick in the book: make a list and stick to it.
+We all know the old trick: make a list and stick to it.
 I think this is essential and I swear by it.
 But did you know that you could also save more money if you opt to have your purchases delivered to your doorstep through Amazon Subscribe and Save?

-This is a program that allows you to purchase everyday products from Amazon, like coffee, cleaning products, kitchen towels, etc., at a pre-determined recurring time such as weekly, monthly or every three months.
+This is a program that allows you to purchase everyday products from Amazon, like coffee, cleaning products, kitchen towels, etc., at a pre-determined recurring interval such as weekly, monthly, or every three months.

-Amazon lets you save up to 15% from these purchases and even gives you the convenience of having the products delivered to your home.
+Amazon lets you save up to 15 percent on these purchases and even provides the convenience of having the products delivered to your home.
 And since you won’t be making multiple purchases at the store anymore, you also save money on gas!

 Load up your cart with Subscribe and Save here.